 From working with an insurance broker to the kinds of insurance you need

-No matter how heartfelt your mission, impressive your impact or exceptional your nonprofit services, in some operational areas, you and for-profit businesses share common responsibilities: the need to select and maintain certain key types of insurance.
+No matter how heartfelt your mission, impressive your impact or exceptional your nonprofit services, in some operational areas, you and for-profit businesses share a common and critical responsibility: the need to select and maintain certain key types of insurance.
 The good news is you can find helpful and informed assistance in the form of the right insurance brokers.
 The better news is, in certain insurance areas, such as Workers Compensation Insurance, you may be missing ways to save real money.

 An insurance broker or agent acts as an intermediary between you and the insurance company, helping you identify insurance providers with nonprofit experience and select an appropriate amount of coverage.
 This support can be essential for nonprofits since budgets tend to be tight and insurance needs complex.